noahehall/theBookOfNoah/algorithms.md

     - a 2-dimensional array
       - 0 - no connections exist
       - 1 - a connection exist
       - total number of cells is the square  of the number of nodes
+  - `sparse matrix`
+    - a matrix in which only the actual connection appear in the matrix
+    - all other entries do not exist
+    - use cases
+      - saves resources because the memory requiremments for fa sparse matrix are small
 # Algorithms - background
   - algorithms are all about finding solutions
     - i.e. present methods for solving formulas